Have you ever been so busy you forgot to renew the domain for your website?

 If you’re lucky and no one bid on your domain, then it will go into the redemption period.

-You can still renew the domain during the redemption period, but it costs an extra $200.
+You can still renew the domain during the redemption period, but at Namecheap it costs an extra $88.88 in addition to the renewal fee.
 This fee varies between registrars, but most will charge something because of costs to recover the domain.

 Once the redemption period is over, the domain name goes into what’s called pending delete.
 At this point, it means the domain name will expire and be deleted.
 This process is often swift, but it can take up to 90 days.